UVA Advance Course Catalog

 Harsimran Somal

-This course is an excellent first course in astronomy.
 A study of stars, star formation, and evolution primarily for non-science majors.
 Topics include light, atoms, and modern observing technologies; origin of the chemical elements; supernovae, pulsars, neutron stars, and black holes; structure and evolution of our galaxy; nature of other galaxies; active galaxies and quasars; expanding universe, cosmology, the big bang, and the early universe.

-DANC 1400: How Dance Matters
+Drama: How Dance Matters (DANC 1400)

 This course is an introduction to dance in the context of performance on stage, on screen, and in public space.
 Through viewings, discussions, and practical dance experiences, students will deepen their understanding of how dances are created and how dance shapes and is shaped by the world around it.
 Students will engage with a wide range of styles, historical periods, and creative approaches to consider how dance matters.